-Protopiale: Ocurrography 12 or concernst orrollmore.
+Prompisite: Occuroguphy 12 or concurrent avollment.
 Lecture 1 hour; laboratory 3 hours.

 A laboratory and field course which introduces the student to a variety of marine lifeforms and communities.
 Strong emphasis is placed on relating the biology and adaptations of marine organisms to their ecology.
 Field studies concentrate on recognition of natural communities and understanding of the functional species relationships within them.
-Field trips include oceanographic cruises as well as visits to several different intertidal and nearshore communities.
+Field trips include occanographic cruises as well as visits to several different intertidal and nearshore communities.

-- 285 Directed Study Oceanography (2) †UC:CSU - 385 Directed Study Oceanography (3) †UC:CSU
+- 185 Directed Study Oceanography (1) †UC:CSU RPT 2 - 285 Directed Study -Oceanography (2) †UC:CSU - 385 Directed Study Oceanography (3) †UC:CSU